 Generally, the role of employees in Serbian M&A transactions varies depending on their rights under the applicable collective bargaining agreements.
 In state-owned or privatised companies, it is common for collective agreements to contain very favourable terms for employees, e.g. a veto of unions on mass redundancies and high severance payments.
-As a result, in privatisations and state-sponsored deals, the negotiation of social programmes (socijalni program) setting forth the future of a target's employees (e.g. moratorium on redundancies, minimum severance packages, distribution of the target's stock) often transpires to be the most important and difficult part of the deal.
-In other deals, employees may have less leverage, although strikes and other forms of employee activism are common if mass redundancies or deterioration of employment terms are in the final stages of the deal.
+As a result, in privatisations and state-sponsored deals, it often transpires that the negotiation of social programmes (socijalni program) setting forth the future of the target's employees (e.g. a moratorium on redundancies, minimum severance packages, distribution of the target's stock) are the most important and difficult part of the deal.
+In other deals, employees may have less leverage, although strikes and other forms of employee activism are common if mass redundancies or deterioration of employment terms are in Serbia the final stages of the deal.
 Under the TA, the management of a target must reach out to its employees and allow them an opportunity to opine on the pending takeover bid.
-The employees' opinion on the takeover bid (together with the management opinion) shall be published in at least one widely distributed daily newspaper in Serbia.
+The employees' opinion on the takeover bid (together with the management's/directors' opinion) must be published in the same way in which the takeover bid was published (if the employees decide to opine on the bid).